SilviaMinana/Temperature_shocks_Ztritici/README.md

 ## Transcriptomic analysis

 Here there is an R Markdown and its accompaning .html files that all explain how I analyzed the RNAseq data analysis.
-The pre processing of the RNA sequences: alignment and Kallisto (https://github.com/pachterlab/kallisto) RNA-seq quantification can be found in https://github.com/afeurtey/Gene_coexpression_network/.
+The pre processing of the RNA sequences was done with Kallisto (https://github.com/pachterlab/kallisto) RNA-seq quantification.

 ---
 ### Disclaimer